 Sendbloom and Proleads.io were next.
 Sendbloom was basically an enhanced version of Sales Beach, with messages coming directly from the inbox via Google Mail’s API.
 It has a visual segment tool that you can use to sort out prospects into different audiences (and thus, messaging).

-Proleads.io (500 startups) was very interesting to me.
-I still remember the first email that I got from Anders that piqued my interest:
+Proleads.io (Now Hexa.ai) was very interesting to me.
+I still remember the first email that I got from Anders that piqued my interest in their social selling platform:

 Notice how Anders was able to establish context by reminding me that I’ve used a similar tool before.
 The second item to note is that he established rapport just by mentioning a mutual connection, Tim.
 The part that I love the most is the postscript, where he seriously makes me wonder whether or not it was an automated message (hint: it was).
 Scheduling a demo or ProLeads was then a no-brainer decision.